ghackenberg/opencascade-tools/README.md

 This project provides a **command line interface (CLI)** for [Open CASCADE Technology](https://www.opencascade.com/open-cascade-technology/), a powerful free and open source CAD kernel.

-For now, you can use `opencascade-cli` to convert STEP files into OBJ/MTL files, GLB files, and GLTF files.
+For now, you can use `opencascade-cli` to convert [STEP files](https://en.wikipedia.org/wiki/ISO_10303-21) into [OBJ files](https://en.wikipedia.org/wiki/Wavefront_.obj_file) as well as [GLTF/GLB files](https://en.wikipedia.org/wiki/GlTF).
 For this conversion you need to triangulate the geometry data defined in STEP files.
 You can tune the triangulation quality using command line parameters.

 ## User guide